How to Watch the PlayStation State of Play

 What to Expect From the PlayStation State of Play

-What do you think that PlayStation will showcase today during the State of Play?
-Are you hoping to see anything particularly?
-Let us know in the comments, or feel free to reach out and hit me up directly over on Twitter at @rollinbishop in order to talk about all things gaming!
+What do you think will be shown at today’s PlayStation State of Play?
+Are you looking forward to anything, in particular, making an appearance?
+Let us know in the comments, or feel free to reach out and hit me up directly over on Twitter at @rollinbishop to talk about all things gaming!